deatheyes/MysqlProbe/README.md

 * sock: Mysql unix domain sock path.

 ## Output
-Data collected from slave or master will be reported in form of json.
+Data collected from slave or master will be reported in form of json compressed by snappy.
 The report contains statistical items:

 * sql template: A sql template is a sql like text without constant condition value. eg. "select * from user where name=?".
 * latency: The execution latency in microsecond.